Steaksman, we turn back that clock 100 years and we will BEEF.

 The participants ate tender morsels of beef steak, accompanied by gravy-sopped slices of bread, with their hands, wiping the grease on large napkins or aprons.

-Prime + Proper will be grilling incredible steaks ….grilled slab bacon, and one type of vegetable MONSTER baked potatoes with enough butter it would give a cardiac doctor “movement”, and other items that will be spoken about in hushed tones for years to come.
+Our chefs will be grilling incredible steaks ….grilled slab bacon, and one type of vegetable MONSTER baked potatoes with enough butter it would give a cardiac doctor “movement”, and other items that will be spoken about in hushed tones for years to come.

 The life of the party at a beefsteak used to be the man who let out the most ecstatic grunts, drank the most beer, ate the most steak, and got the most grease on his ears, and at the contemporary beefsteak it is unusual for participants to do away with more than three pounds of meat and twenty-five glasses of beer.